DDS and 3LPlace launch

-Adults eligible for Massachusetts Department of Developmental Services may now use their self-directed state funds to pay for 3LPlace learning modules as part of a new pilot project launched this week.
+Adults eligible for Massachusetts Department of Developmental Services may now use their self-directed state funds to pay for 3LPlace learning modules as part of a new pilot project.

 The 3LPlace/DDS Education and Training Pilot project is now accepting applications, and 3LPlace founder and CEO Deborah Flaschen couldn’t be more excited.

 “I am delighted that under this new program, 3LPlace will be accessible to more individuals and families,” she said.
 “We’ve been working with DDS for a long time to make this happen.